 A less technical technique is to use a hairdryer to apply heat to the board.
 Monitor the warp as you apply the heat applying to the wood and slowly watch the warp remove.
 Although this method is simple it can be quite effective if you are patient with removing the warp in your wood for your wood sign.

 Plainer – If you have a little room in the dimension of the wood for your wood sign you can use a planer to level out the piece of wood.
 This technique I found to be the most obvious but also the most controversial.

-However, if you do have an extra amount on the length and width of your wood you can place on a level surface and slowly hand plane the extra material off.
-Once you have a close level piece of wood you can run the the planer and level the piece of wood.
+However, if you do have an extra amount on the length and width of your wood you can place it on a level surface and slowly hand plane the extra material off.
+Once you have a close level piece of wood you can run the planer and level the piece of wood.

 Advanced Techniques To Straightening Fixing Unwarping Wood For Wood Signs

 Let’s look at more advanced techniques of fixing and straightening warped wood for your wood signs.
 These methods and techniques are for the more extreme warping scenarios.